18F/health-tracking-course/collections/_rubric/id-high-3c-migration.md

 ### Incremental Migration: In summary

 **This is a lot of detail, yet it still glosses over a great deal.** The important thing to remember here is that an incremental migration isn't necessarily small or simple.
 However, it does mean that the system is always available, and always improving.
-You, as the State Officer, M.D., should be on the lookout for situations where a state or vendor is claiming a system will need to be offline for several days, or that a change will take more funds, or months, or any number of things that suggest that the data and system are not being tested and managed in a way that allow for incremental change (More questions of this sort will come at the end of this lesson).
+You, as the {{site.long}}, should be on the lookout for situations where a state or vendor is claiming a system will need to be offline for several days, or that a change will take more funds, or months, or any number of things that suggest that the data and system are not being tested and managed in a way that allow for incremental change (More questions of this sort will come at the end of this lesson).

 ## Migration: Geographic